Read This First

 Prompt 2: Provide a more rigorous example of inductive reasoning, such as when playing cards.

-The central claim is this: In the context of playing cards, inductive reasoning can be used to make educated guesses about the cards that other players hold based on the sequence of plays and the cards that have already been seen.
+In plain terms: In the context of playing cards, inductive reasoning can be used to make educated guesses about the cards that other players hold based on the sequence of plays and the cards that have already been seen.

 You are playing a game where a dealer places a face-down deck of cards on the table.
 You draw the top card, and it’s a red Queen.